s-ye/me/aboutme.md

 </div>

 I am Chinese American, born in Shanghai and raised in Chicago.
-I love traveling, lifting weights, running, and riding motorcycles.
-I also enjoy playing poker and am currently learning Chinese and Spanish.
+I love traveling, going to the gym, running, and riding motorcycles.
+I also currently learning Chinese and Spanish.
 I like American fiction and my favorite author is John Steinbeck.